glouppe/info8010-deep-learning/lecture1.md

 - The training data is generated i.i.d.
 - The training data can be of any finite size $N$.
 - In general, we do not have any prior information about $P(X,Y)$.

+???

+In most cases, x is a vector, but it could be an image, a piece of text or a sample of sound.

 ---